KangaRoo1372/webliero/converter/readme.md

 - TimV (for code review, testing, finding some bugs to fix and creating simple but great Liero Stuff Activator)

 ## *5. CHANGELOG*

+20.01.2024 - version 0.60

+- add another warning message displayed when converted mod will not be implemented properly in Liero.exe after conversion
+- clean some part of the code

 04.11.2023 - version 0.59